awgrover/XOD-Unroll-Test/README.md

 # Some tests of unrolling the 0.14.0 XOD generated code

-See the XOD project in xod-arduino_optimization_test/
+See the XOD project in xod-optimization-test/.
+This README, and the test code, and the unrolling code, are at <https://github.com/awgrover/XOD-Unroll-Test>.

-The XOD graph is a fairly simple one that just adds some numbers, does an ifelse and a digitalWrite.
+The test XOD project is a fairly simple one that just adds some numbers, does an ifelse and a digitalWrite.
 It would only run once, since the top of all the branches are constants.

 # Configuration